-The Productive Garden
+The Productive Garden part two

 Scotland is a challenging place to grow many things - the cold nights and wet weather make anything remotely tender very hit and miss.
 I have a great list of plants which bloom abundantly in the South of England, which I have carefully cosseted into spindly flower, only for them to be cut off by the first frost.